deepakkarki/canned-news/readme.md

 ## Testing
 - Run `npm run -s app:test` to run the test suite within a Docker container.

+## Server Setup
+- Clone this repository.
+- Copy the `.env.example` file to `.env` and add your configuration info.
+- Build the Dockerfile: `npm run -s app:prod:build`.
+- Start up the webserver and cron job: `npm run -s app:prod:up`.

+You will start getting mail every day at 9am UTC.
+You can also run the mailer manually: `npm run -s app:prod:run`.

 ## License
 Copyright 2017, Karl Hughes